FluidSynth/fluidsynth/doc/ladspa.md

 mono output or mono input to an effect.
 Buffers can be used to connect plugins between each other without overwriting the host ports with temporary data.

-Please note that there is not command to delete a buffer.
-To remove buffers, please use `ladspa_reset` to clear everything start from scratch.
+Please note that there is no command to delete a buffer.
+To remove buffers, please use `ladspa_reset` to clear everything and start from scratch.

 Can only be used when the effect unit is not active.